srmrkd/RockPaperScissorsGame/readme.md

 Done!

 ## Description:
-It is a simple game to practice event-handling in JavaScript.
+It is a simple game to showcase simple event-handling in JavaScript.

 ## About:
 Based on old-school game of Rock Paper Sciessors